-I was training less (5 sessions a week was all I needed, any more than that and my numbers got worse), I was playing more (I had more free time!), I could sleep in (I could train during the day on my own if I wanted), and eating more food was not only allowed, it was required.
+I was training less.
+Five sessions a week was all I needed.
+Any more than that and my numbers got worse.
+I was playing more since I finally had more free time!
+I could sleep in now because I could train during the day on my own if I wanted.
+And eating more food was not only allowed, but it was also required.

-My powerlifting days lasted for 2 years.
-In that time I broke 2 national records and won a few competitions.
+My powerlifting days lasted for two years.
+In that time, I broke two national records and won a few competitions.

-These figures qualified me for the world champs.
+These figures qualified me for the world championships.
 And that was my new goal.

 I thought bullet points may save me a few paragraphs of writing!

-But the corporate world was not for me.
-I knew very early that being in an office, wearing a suit, and working for a giant faceless corporation was not what I was meant to be doing.
+The corporate world was not for me.
+I knew very early that being in an office, wearing a suit and working for a giant faceless corporation was not what I was meant to be doing.

-The crazy thing was I quit only a year or so after the GFC.
-I was one of the few who got a job related to my degree, and that job flew me across the world, paid very well and had so many opportunities.
+The crazy thing was, I quit only a year or so after the GFC.
+I was one of the few who got a job related to my degree.
+That job flew me across the world, paid very well and had so many opportunities.

-But I quit it to train and welcome gym goers at 5am in the morning!
-My friends and family thought I was making the biggest mistake of my life (some of my friends still couldn't get a job themselves!).
+But I quit it to train and welcome gym-goers at five o'clock in the morning!
+My friends and family thought I was making the biggest mistake of my life since some of my friends still couldn't find a job themselves!